 Accelerated Credit Courses may be taken up prior to the commencement of the Programme by a student.
 A student can take at most 2 Accelerated Credit Courses and can acquire 1 credit from each.
 These Accelerated Credit Courses are included under the Programme and shall be treated in first and second Semester (1 in each Semester as acquired by the student) of the programme.
-These courses are given credits upon requirement for acquiring a degree as specified in 23PGMD9.1 or shall be considered as additional credits above the prescribed minimum credit requirements of the programme.
+These courses are given credits upon requirement for acquiring a degree as specified in 23BSOD9.1 or shall be considered as additional credits above the prescribed minimum credit requirements of the programme.
 These courses are reflected in the Grade Certificate/Transcript with credits.

-23PGMD 3.9 Registration:
+23BSOD3.9 Registration:

-It is mandatory for every student to register for a semester to attend various courses and earn credits, using the prescribed Course Registration Form (CRF), till he completes his programme.
-The registration shall be completed on or before the prescribed last date for registration announced in the academic calendar.
+It is mandatory for every student to register for semester to attend various courses and earn credits, using the prescribed Course Registration Form (CRF), till he completes his programme.
+The registration shall be completed on or before the prescribed last date for registration announced in the Academic Calendar.

-- On joining the Programme, each student is assigned to a Faculty Adviser or an Advisory group.
-A student shall register for required courses each semester with prior permission of the Faculty Adviser. - 2) The student can register for courses he intends to take during a given semester (including courses in summer semester) on the basis of his plan for each Programme, as given in the Scheme of Teaching and Evaluation and as per the advice given by his Faculty Adviser. - 1) The Faculty Adviser is expected to discuss with the student his academic performance during the previous semesters and then decide the number and nature of the courses for which the student can register during the semester within the framework of the Regulations.
+On joining the Programme, each student is assigned to a Faculty Adviser or an Advisory group.
+A student shall register for required courses each semester with prior permission of the Faculty Adviser.

-- 4) The Faculty Adviser may advise the student to drop one or more courses/activities based on his academic performance.
-The Faculty Adviser may even advise a reduced load program over several semesters for students with poor performance at the end of the first semester/year. - 5) Students are not permitted to reregister for course/(s), which they have already passed. - 6) The registration is deemed to be complete only on approval by the Dean/Director. - 7) Without registration, any academic activity (course/seminar etc.) undergone by a student will not be counted towards the requirements of his degree. - 8) Students having outstanding dues to the University or a hostel shall not be permitted to register.

-1) Procedure for Registration:

-The procedure involves the following steps:

-- a) A student is required to register for all the courses listed in the curriculum for the first semester. - b) The students shall decide on the courses to be registered during the ensuing semester immediately after their SEE examinations as per the advise of their Faculty Advisor. - c) They shall submit a print out of the completed CRF, duly attested by the faculty advisor to the Dean/Director through the departmental office within the date notified by the University for registration. - d) Every student from II semester onwards is required to register for a minimum of 20 credits and a maximum of 28 credits or as per the requirement of any specific semester.
+2) The student can register for courses he intends to take during a given semester (including courses in summer term) on the basis of his plan for each Programme, as given in the Scheme of Teaching and Evaluation and as per the advice given by his Faculty Adviser.
+3) The Faculty Adviser is expected to discuss with the student his academic performance during the previous semesters and then decide the number and nature of the courses for which the student can register during the semester within the framework of the Regulations.
+4) The Faculty Adviser may advise the student to drop one or more courses/activities based on his academic performance.
+The Faculty Adviser may even advise a reduced load program over several semesters for students with poor performance at the end of the first semester/ year.
+5) Students are not permitted to reregister for course(s), which they have already passed.
+6) The registration is deemed to be complete only on approval by the Dean/Director.
+7) Without registration, any academic activity (Graduate Requirement Course/ seminar etc.) undergone by a student will not be counted towards the requirements of his degree.
+8) Students having outstanding dues to the University or a hostel shall not be permitted to register.
+23BSOD3.10 1) Procedure for Registration: The procedure involves the following steps: a) The students shall decide on the courses to be registered during the ensuing semester as per the advice of their Faculty Adviser. b) They shall fill up the CRF online, stating the courses that they propose to complete during the ensuing semester as per the prescribed curriculum. c) They shall submit a printout of the completed CRF, duly attested by the Faculty Adviser to the Dean/Director through the departmental office within the date notified by the University for registration. d) Every student shall register between a minimum of 16 credits and a maximum of 30 credits in any semester or as per the requirement of any specific semester.
+2) Registration for the first two semesters: In each of the first two semesters, courses common to all branches are offered.
+A student is normally required to register for all the courses listed in the Scheme of Teaching and Evaluation for these two semesters.
+1